ercrvr/ab-testing/PROGRESS.md

 | Issue | Status | Owner | Notes |
 |---|---|---|---|
 | Phase 3 needs testing + iteration | Open | Owner | PR #8 and #9 need merge + live testing.
 Breadcrumbs, caching, rate limit display need verification on device |

 ---

-## PR Workflow — IMPORTANT

-> **DO NOT create a PR until the owner explicitly confirms a phase is 100% done.**

-1. Work on code locally / in the agent filesystem during development
-2. Iterate with the owner — they will review, request changes, test, etc.
-3. Only when the owner says the phase work is **100% complete**, create a PR with all changes for that phase
-4. PR title format: `feat: phase N — <short description>`
-5. PR body should include: what was built, files changed, and the updated PROGRESS.md showing ✅ for completed tasks
-6. Multiple phases can be bundled into one PR if the owner confirms them together

-**When the owner confirms a phase is 100% done, the PR must include:**
-1. All source code for the phase
-2. Updated `PROGRESS.md` — mark completed tasks ✅, add notes on what was built
-3. Updated `DEV_SPEC.md` — reflect the **actual** state of the app, not just the plan.
-If implementation diverged from the spec (different component names, changed APIs, new patterns), update the spec to match reality.
-The spec should always be a living, accurate document.

-**This rule exists because:** The owner iterates and refines before merging.
-Premature PRs create noise and require force-pushes or multiple PRs for the same work.
-Keeping docs in sync ensures any agent can pick up the project at any time.

----

-## How to Continue This Project

-1. **Read `DEV_SPEC.md`** — it is the single source of truth for all technical decisions
-2. **Check this file** for current status — find the first ⬜ phase and start there
-3. **Read the PR Workflow section above** — do NOT create PRs until the owner confirms phase completion
-4. **Update this file** after completing tasks — change ⬜ → ✅ and add notes
-5. **Test incrementally** — each phase should produce a working (if incomplete) app

----